tom-a-horrocks/qt-python-mvc/README.md

 However, you may prefer the _properties and bindings_ approach to UI programming over Qt's _signals and slots_.
 This repository implements bindings using signals and slots behind the scenes, and gives an example of how to fit it all together in a model-view-controller (MVC) architecture.

+*Warning:* This framework is under active development and the API is likely to change.

 ## Components
 ### Model
 The model is a simple class that exposes your program's state through properties.